Distill Visual Chart Reasoning Ability from LLMs to MLLMs: Methodology

 The total cost of data construction, excluding open-source model usage and annotation labor for the testing set, was about $\text{\$}300$.
-A detailed expense breakdown is provided in Appendix~\ref{app:cost}.
-All the prompt templates we use are shown in Appendix~\ref{app:prompt}.
+The detailed expense breakdown is provided in Appendix~\ref{app:cost}.
+Since all data splits are generated using the same process and model, we analyze potential data contamination in Appendix~\ref{app:contamination}.
+The prompt templates we use in each step are shown in Appendix~\ref{app:prompt}.